cBournhonesque/lightyear/demos/spaceships/README.md

 ## Running the example

-- Run the server with a gui: `cargo run server`
+- Run the server with a GUI: `cargo run -- --headless=false server`
 - Run client with id 1: `cargo run client -c 1`
 - Run client with id 2: `cargo run client -c 2`
 - Run the client and server in two separate bevy Apps: `cargo run` or `cargo run separate`